 Credit risk is the risk of financial loss to the Group if a customer or counterparty to a financial asset fails to meet its contractual obligations, and arises principally from the Group's receivables from customers and cash.

 Trade and other receivables

 The Group's customers are given 30 to 60 day credit periods for services rendered.
-Certain customers take longer than 60 days to settle their accounts, however, the Group has not experienced significant write offs relating to trade receivables.
+Certain customers take longer than 60 days to settle their accounts.